Prior to admission to the programme, all students are required by the Department for Education to have:

 Months of entry

-The prestigious School of Education at Bristol has a long and proud history of delivering teacher training, helping students to become confident and effective teachers that make a real difference to children’s lives.
-We are rated by Ofsted as an 'Outstanding' provider.
-Our one-year programme is available in a range of subjects and will lead to both a postgraduate qualification (PGCE) and qualified teacher status, enabling you to teach across the 11-18 age range.
-You will also gain up to 60 credits at master’s level that you can put towards an MSc in Education.
+We have a long history of training teachers and are currently rated Outstanding by Ofsted.
+Our one-year programme is available in a range of secondary subjects and will lead to both a postgraduate qualification (PGCE) and qualified teacher status (QTS; the title is subject to change due to an ongoing government consultation), enabling you to teach across the 11-19 age range.
+In addition, you will gain up to 60 master's-level credits that you can put towards an MSc in Education.

-We partner with more than 60 local schools and colleges to offer two routes into teaching: university-led and School Direct, meaning you can choose the route that best suits your personal circumstances.
+We work in partnership with more than 60 local schools offering two routes into teaching: University-led and School Direct, allowing you to choose the route that suits you.
 Our programmes are current, challenging and innovative and are informed by both our own extensive research in the field of education as well as current practice.

-We are very mindful that training to teach can, at times, be challenging and demanding.
 At Bristol you will be given a personal tutor in your specialist subject, ensuring you receive the very highest levels of both pastoral and professional support.
-Our strong community feel and thorough approach to student support sets us apart from other providers and is frequently commented on by both students and external inspectors.
+Our strong community and student support sets us apart from other providers and is frequently commented on by both students and external inspectors.

 Course contact details